mverleg/fileenc_openssl/README.rst

-	-k KEY, --key KEY       the key to use for encryption; you will be prompted for one if this is not provided (more secure) -i INP, --input INP     input file, directory or pattern (as a single string) (.enc will be appended) -o OUTP, --output OUTP  optionally, output file or directory (.enc will be stripped if available) -d, --decrypt           decrypt the input file(s) (as opposed to encrypt,	which is the default) -f, --overwrite         overwrite existing files when decrypting (encrypting always overwrites) -r, --remove            remove the input file after en/decrypting (after --check) -t, --check             test the encryption/decryption by reversing it (abort on failure)
+	-k KEY, --key KEY       the key to use for encryption; you will be prompted for one if this is not provided (more secure) -i INP, --input INP     input file, directory or pattern (as a single string) (.enc will be appended) -o OUTP, --output OUTP  optionally, output file or directory (.enc will be stripped if available) -d, --decrypt           decrypt the input file(s) (as opposed to encrypt, which is the default) -f, --overwrite         overwrite existing files when decrypting (encrypting always overwrites) -r, --remove            remove the input file after en/decrypting (after --check) -c, --check             test the encryption by reversing it (abort on failure) (only for ENcryption due to salting)

 License
 ---------------------------------------